noaaport/nbsp/README.rst

 Thu Jan 16 20:20:52 AST 2025
 ----------------------------

-After some time of no major upgrades, we are making an effort to update **nbsp**.
-We have started with the processing of the Goes-R files.
+The processing of the satellite files has been updated, in particular the processing of the Goes-R files.
-The current version (**nbsp-2.3.9r**) produces images directly (and "automatically" from the data files, by means of new programs **nbspgoesr** and **nbspgoesrinfo** (and corresponding libraries), with the appropriate updates to the relevant filters (e.g., **rstfilter, dafilter**).
+The current version (**nbsp-2.3.9r**) produces images directly (and "automatically") from the data files, by means of new programs **nbspgoesr** and **nbspgoesrinfo** (and corresponding libraries), with the appropriate updates to the relevant filters (e.g., **rstfilter, dafilter**).
 No external applications (e.g., Gempak or such) are required.
+Links to some sample images (and example scripts) will be posted here soon.